SubjectNerd-Unity/ReorderableInspector/README.md

 }
 ```

-If you want to apply the reorderable list to all arrays, edit `Editor\ReorderableArrayInspector.cs` and uncomment the defines at the top of the file
+If you want to apply the reorderable list to all arrays, edit `ReorderableArrayInspector.cs` and uncomment the defines at the top of the file

 ## Additional Features

 ### `ContextMenu` buttons.

-Easily add buttons to your inspector by using Unity's `ContextMenu` attribute
+Quickly add buttons for utility functions to the inspector by using Unity's `ContextMenu` attribute

 ```C#
 public class ContextMenuTest : MonoBehaviour